mkcp/web-dev-dist-sys/README.md

 Slides live in /resources/public/slides

-Client and server each have their own src files.
+Client and server are simple enough to each have their own single source file.

+The mechanisms for keeping clients in sync are:

+#### Watcher
+When a client submits a prev/next event, the server's index gets updated.
+After a transaction completes on the server's index, a watcher on the server's atom fires a function to broadcast the new index value to all clients.

+#### Heartbeat
-Server broadcasts the slide index to all clients every second. (= tick 1000ms) Clients update their current slide based on this sync broadcast.
+Networks are unreliable and drop messages, so the simplest way to correct clients' index drifting from missed watch broadcasts is for the server to broadcast the slide index to all clients each second. (= tick 1000ms)

-Within these ticks, the server can receive events for the next broadcast.
-The
+Clients update their local slide index based on this heartbeat, and if there is no difference there is no change.
+This prevents corrects drift from dropped watch updates.

 ## Setup